atxwang/atxwang.github.io/_posts/reflections on year 1/brat.md

 ---
 charlixcx as an artist makes sad girl bops. club anthems about hating yourself and wanting to leave. of course she was influenced by punk and post punk ie. the cure's kiss me kiss me kiss me as well as artists like robyn. examples: gone, the near entirety of how i'm feeling now

-even before the brat explosion, Charli xcx had become memeified as a (not-quite) "main pop girl", frequent star in stan twitter videos, and revered herald of a new kind of future pop unlistenable to all but a
+even before the brat explosion, Charli xcx had become memeified as a (not-quite) "main pop girl", a revered herald of a new kind of future pop unlistenable to all but a select group of rabid twinks.

 **cult classic but i still pop**
 ---